ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ## Choosing the IP ranges for MetalLB

 You have to choose an IP range on the external network your K3s cluster is connected to.
-This IP range should leave out the IPs already used by the K3s nodes themselves, helping you in keeping the nodes differenciated from the services deployed in them.
+This IP range should leave out the IPs already used by the K3s nodes themselves, helping you in keeping the nodes differentiated from the services deployed in them.
 Also bear in mind that MetalLB links IPs to services, so when MetalLB moves a service from one node to another, the IP sticks to the service.
 So, any IP within the ranges managed by MetalLB can jump from node to node of your cluster as seen fit by the load balancer.

 In the external network `192.168.1.0` used in this guide series, all the VMs created previously don't go over the IP `192.168.1.40`.
-Assuming that all other devices (including the Proxmox VE host) have IPs beyond `192.168.1.100`, this means that a continous IP range available for MetalLB starts at `192.168.1.41` and can end at `192.168.1.100`.
+Assuming that all other devices (including the Proxmox VE host) have IPs beyond `192.168.1.100`, this means that a continuous IP range available for MetalLB starts at `192.168.1.41` and can end at `192.168.1.100`.

 ## Deploying MetalLB on your K3s cluster